Shibuya Station

 Shibuya Station (渋谷駅, Shibuya-eki) is a major railway station in Shibuya, Tokyo, Japan, operated by East Japan Railway Company (JR East), Keio Corporation, Tokyu Corporation, and Tokyo Metro.
 It serves as a terminal for six railway lines, five of which are operated by Tokyo Metro and Tokyu Corporation.

-As of 2025, this station has about 3 million people per day visiting.
-It is the second-busiest railway station in Japan and the world.
-Also, it is the ninth busiest metro station in Japan.
-It handles a large population of commuter traffic between the city center and suburbs to the south and west.
+As of 2025, the station is visited by approximately 3 million people per day, making it the second-busiest railway station in the world.
+The station handles a large population of commuter traffic between the city center and suburbs to the south and west.